LeticiaVeran/pulseira-inteligente-esp32/README.md

         ↓
 Home Assistant
         ↓
-Notificação persistente no celular do cuidador
+Notificação no celular do cuidador
 ```

 ---